leolelion/jersey-recognition/Journal.md

 ### Leo
 - Researching superresolution models, specifically for Scene Text Recognition (STR)
 - Working on implementing PERN, a superresolution model for STR
+### Imam
+- Replicated DeblurGANv2 as mentioned in the paper.
+- Ran it on both pretrained backbone.

 # Ninth Week 12/March/2025
 # Work Done